 CJU 349.
 FORENSIC PSYCHOLOGY.
 This course provides a comprehensive introduction to the field of psychology and law, emphasizing how theory and research in psychological science is used to enhance the gathering and presentation of evidence, improve legal decision-making, prevent crime, rehabilitate criminals, and promote justice.
 Topics such as DNA and forensic identification, criminal profiling, lie detection, eyewitness testimony, the insanity defense, workplace law, and the death penalty will be considered.
 Prerequisites: PSY 120, CJU 345/PSY 345, PSY 203.
 (Also listed as PSY 349).
-3 credits
+(S-E).

 CJU 365.
 SELECTED TOPICS.
 This course is designed for Police Science and Administration students to further their knowledge in areas of special interest which may fall outside of their required program.
 Approved topics at this time are Biological Evidence in Forensic Science and Introduction to Forensic Sciences.
 Topics will be announced at the beginning of each semester.
 The course may be repeated for credit under various topics.
-(S).
-3 credits
+(S-O).

 CJU 401.
 CRIMINAL JUSTICE RESEARCH METHODS.
 This course is concentrated on research methods with an emphasis on applying them to the field of criminal justice.
 Students will be provided with a sound understanding of the scientific method, the terminology of research, how to conduct research.
 An introduction to the basic methods used in analyzing data from criminal justice agencies, including crime patterns, crime rates, analyses of victim and offenders, recidivism rates, and offense typologies.
-Students will be provided with hands on experiences in interpreting and analyzing crime data from different sources like homicide reports, Department of Corrections, the Probation Departments, victim agencies/advocates, cJU 110, MAT 235 and SSC 327.
+Students will be provided with hands on experiences in interpreting and analyzing crime data from different sources like homicide reports, Department of Corrections, the Probation Departments, victim agencies/advocates, attitudinal surveys, and other relevant sources.
+Prerequisites: Sophomore standing or above and ENG 201, CJU 110, MAT 235 and SSC 327.
+(S).

 CJU 405.
 COMPARATIVE CRIMINAL JUSTICE SYSTEMS.
 This course is a study of the variations in patterns of corruption and political crimes as well as patterns of law enforcement and adjudication among political systems: democratic, communist and modernizing.
 This course introduces students to a global, comparative approach to the study of crime and penal sanctioning.
 Students will survey transnational crimes such as human trafficking and terrorism and learn how different countries respond.
 This course will cover a wide range of topics over a large number of countries.
 Prerequisites: ENG 120, CJU 110, POL 120.
 (Also listed as POL 405).
-3 credits.
+(F-O).